de4a-eu/de4a/README.md

 # News and Noteworthy

+* v0.2.5 - 2022-08-24
+    * Extended the `/service/ial` queries with an optional `environment` request parameter that can limit the result DOs
 * v0.2.4 - 2022-08-19
     * Fixed a Spring problem with the `/service/ial` APIs when run in a Docker container (same name of resolved method)
 * v0.2.3 - 2022-08-18